 This again is a trial & error method as there is no ideal figure for the width.
 Just remember that increasing the infill extrusion width will also increase the amount of material deposited and so if the model is small then the infill pattern may overlap.
 So, it should be tried only with bigger models.

 Experiment with the infill pattern.
-Some infill patterns may not help augment a certain design while others may improve the overall strength.
-So, experimenting with the infill pattern will also help in eliminating the problem of weak infill.
+Some infill patterns are stronger than others while others are easy to remove.
+So, experimenting with the available infill pattern in the slicing software will also help in eliminating the problem of weak infill.

 4. STRINGING OR OOZING